willfurnass/data_pipeline_api/bindings/cpp/README.md

 ## Requirements

-- Python 3 with a working python3-config
+- Python 3.7 or greater with a working python3-config

 - Create and activate a virtual environment for the required packages from the top-level repository directory:
   ```